alexandermendes/pybossa-discourse/docs/index.rst

 `DISCOURSE_URL`                     The base URL of your Discourse application
 =================================== ==============================================================

-In order to enable SSO you should also ensure that the following your Discourse application is configured, via the **Admin** section, as follows:
+In order to enable SSO you should also ensure that your Discourse application is configured, via the **Admin** section, as follows:

 =================================== ==============================================================
 `enable_sso`                        Enabled